richardjharding/SampleApp/Sprydon.Data/Readme.md

 Sprydon.Data - persistance layer using Entity Framework 6 - assumes a local SQL Express and will create the database on first run

-Sprydon.Api - Web API OData Rest API
+Sprydon.Api - Web API OData Rest API - see connection string in web config

-Sprydon.Portal - Web portal based on the MVC Boiler - does not access the database directly but via the API layer
+Sprydon.Portal - Web portal based on the MVC Boilerplate - does not access the database directly but via the API layer

 Unit Tests - starter unit test project using in memory ef db context